 Before you can provide SSO for on-premises applications, you need to enable Application Proxy and install a connector.
-See the tutorial Add an on-premises application for remote access through Application Proxy in Azure AD to learn how to prepare your on-premises environment, install and register a connector, and test the connector.
+See the tutorial Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID to learn how to prepare your on-premises environment, install and register a connector, and test the connector.
 Then follow these steps to publish your new application with Application Proxy.
-For other settings not mentioned below, refer to the Add an on-premises app to Azure AD section in the tutorial.
+For other settings not mentioned below, refer to the Add an on-premises app to Microsoft Entra ID section in the tutorial.

-With the application still open in the Azure portal, select Application Proxy.
+With the application still open in the Microsoft Entra admin center, select Application Proxy.
 Provide the Internal URL for the application.
 If you're using a custom domain, you also need to upload the TLS/SSL certificate for your application.

 As a best practice, use custom domains whenever possible for an optimized user experience.
-Learn more about Working with custom domains in Azure AD Application Proxy.
+Learn more about Working with custom domains in Microsoft Entra application proxy.

-Select Azure Active Directory as the Pre Authentication method for your application.
+Select Microsoft Entra ID as the Pre Authentication method for your application.